magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31224-magento-patch-product-price-reindex-takes-too-long.md

 ## Affected products and versions

 * The patch was designed for Adobe Commerce on cloud infrastructure2.3.3.
-* The patch is also compatible with Adobe Commerce on-premises and Adobe on cloud infrastructure 2.3.3 - 2.3.4-p2.
+* The patch is also compatible with Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.3 - 2.3.4-p2.

 >![info]
 >